PlainsightAI/openfilter/docs/image-in-filter.md

 # ImageIn Filter

-The ImageIn filter is a robust input filter for OpenFilter that reads images from local filesystems and cloud storage, emitting them as OpenFilter Frames.
-It follows the same design patterns as VideoIn and provides comprehensive support for various image sources, filtering, looping, and continuous monitoring.
+The ImageIn filter is a input filter for OpenFilter that reads images from local filesystems and cloud storage, emitting them as OpenFilter Frames.
+It follows the same design patterns as VideoIn and provides comprehensive support for various image sources, filtering, looping, continuous monitoring, and FPS control.

 ## Overview